Haripriyachittari/video-player/README.md

 - **Search Playlist**: Users can search the playlist by title, enabling quick navigation to specific videos.
 - **Persistent Playback**: The application remembers the last played video and its playback position, ensuring users can resume watching from where they left off even after refreshing the page.
 - **Direct Video Selection**: Clicking on a video in the playlist immediately plays it in the video player.
-- **Mobile Responsive**: The application is optimized for mobile devicesas well, ensuring a seamless viewing experience across different screen sizes.
+- **Mobile Responsive**: The application is optimized for mobile devices as well, ensuring a seamless viewing experience across different screen sizes.

 ### Lighthouse score